MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/troubleshooting.md

 [Steps to generate a new client secret and link it to key-vault](../../frequently-asked-questions/generate-new-clientsecret-link-to-key-vault.md)

-If the client secret has not expired, please [raise a support ticket](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) with the MCT team.
+If the client secret has not expired, please [raise a support ticket](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) with the CT team.